mvdwetering/service.saasbops/README.md

 ## Description

-NOTE: This addon is intended for autoselection of audio/subtitles in series (not Movies as Kodi already remembers last selected)
+This addon is intended for autoselection of audio/subtitles in series (not Movies as Kodi already remembers last selected)

+Just select whatever audio/subtitle you want for your episode in a series (while it is playing) and this addon will try to apply these same settings when playing other episodes from the same series.

+## Background

+I like to watch movies/series with the orignal audio and Dutch (preferred) or English subtitles.

+However in Kodi you can not setup multiple languages for subtitles.
+Audio is often tagged (what I consider) wrong in my sources so Kodi can also not help there.

-Other auto select addons try to guess the correct audio/subtitle tracks based on tags/tracknames or more complex logic.
-I found that these addons required quite some effort to get setup correctly with a lot of going back and forth between playing an episode and back to the addon settings.
+There are other auto select addons that try to guess the correct audio/subtitle tracks based on tags/tracknames/genre or more complex logic.
+I found that these addons required quite some effort to get setup correctly with a lot of going back and forth between playing an episode and back to the addon settings and then still there were cases where it dod not work as expected which then required debugging again.

-This addon takes out the guessing and instead it tries to select the same audio/subtitle track as selected for previous episodes in the series.
+So I decided to make an addon that does not try to guess, but just re-apply settings that were set by the user before on other episodes.

 This means that you need to once set the audio/subtitle correctly for the first episode you watch of a series (if Kodi selects the "wrong" ones).